engineyard/ey-cookbooks-stable-v5/cookbooks/delayed_job4/README.md

 end
 ```

-Make sure to replace <app_name> with the name of your application.
+where delayed_job is the name of the utility instance.

 You likely want to use the after_restart hook for this.
+Put the code above in deploy/after_restart.rb.

 See our [Deploy Hook](https://engineyard.zendesk.com/entries/21016568-use-deploy-hooks) documentation for more information on using deploy hooks.